 “There’s a real redemption at the end,” says Klein.
-“In his final years he bought a farm with his second wife in a town about 20 miles south of Boston.
-They lived there very happily called it Donnellyross Farm, an amalgamation of Donegal, Tralee and County Roscommon.”
+“In his final years, he bought a farm with his second wife in a town about 20 miles south of Boston.
+They lived there very happily and called it Donnellyross Farm, an amalgamation of Donegal, Tralee and County Roscommon.”

 The most successful crop on Sullivan’s farm was – you guessed it, potatoes.